+Bethany, Batavia

+Bethlehem, St. Charles

+Faith, Glen Ellyn

+Faith.
+Aurora

+Geneva, Geneva

-Bethany, Batavia Bethlehem, St. Charles Faith, Glen Ellyn Faith, Aurora Geneva, Geneva Good Shepherd, Naperville Grace Lutheran Church of Lily Lake, St. Charles Grace, Glen Ellyn Holy Cross, Wheaton Living Lord, Bartlett
+Good Shepherd, Naperville

+Grace Lutheran Church of Lily Lake, St. Charles

+Grace, Glen Ellyn Holy Cross, Wheaton

+Living Lord, Bartlett

+S12.01.A21

+WEST continued...

-S12.01.A21 Continued WEST continuedRejoice, Geneva St. Andrew, West ChiLutheran Church of the Master, Carol Stream Naperville Yuhllin, Naperville AuroraSt.
-Luke, Glen EllynNew Hope, Aurora Our Savior, AuroraSt.
-Paul, WheatonOur Saviour's, Naperville 12.01.02 c.
+Lutheran Church of the Master, Carol Stream Naperville Yuhllin, Naperville Aurora

+New Hope, Aurora Our Savior, Aurora Our Saviour's, Naperville Prince of Peace, Woodridge Rejoice, Geneva

+St. Andrew, West Chicago

+St. Luke, Glen Ellyn

+St. Mark's.
+Aurora

+St. Paul, Wheaton

+St. Timothy, Naperville

+Trinity, Warrenville

+Truth, Naperville

 The Council may transfer a congregation from one Conference to another.
-Normally, such a transfer shupon an application by a congregation proposing to be transferred.
-The application shall be in writing, a the Council, and include rationale in support of the proposed transfer. purposes of the Conferences.
-The purposes of the Conferences are a. to foster clustering of Congregations within one Conference and with those of other Conferences; age gatherings among Congregations for worship; programming, nurture and support; and, to promeetings of ministers of Word and Sacrament and ministers of Word and Service of a conference nurturing and fellowship.
-12.01.03. b. to participate in this synod's electoral processes that is, processes for nominations and elections in accordance with the bylaws and continuing resolutions of the synod.
+Normally, such a transfer shall be based upon an application by a congregation proposing to be transferred.
+The application shall be in writing, addressed to the Council, and include rationale in support of the proposed transfer.

+Purposes of the Conferences.
+The purposes of the Conferences are --

+- to foster clustering of Congregations within one Conference and with those of other Conferences; to encourage gatherings among Congregations for worship; programming, nurture and support; and, to provide monthly meetings of ministers of Word and Sacrament and ministers of Word and Service of a conference for education, nurturing and fellowship. - to participate in this synod's electoral processes -- that is, processes for nominations and elections -- in accordance with the bylaws and continuing resolutions of the synod.

 Organizational principles.
 Various organizational forms are available to Conferences.
 A Conference shall define its own organization by means of an appropriate organizational document.
-The initial organization and any re-organization of a Conference shall be the dean.
+The initial organization and any re-organization of a Conference shall reflect principles in this bylaw and be subject to approval by the Council.
+Individual leadership of a Conference shall be the dean.
 The dean shall be elected according to a Conference's process for such election and for a term of service of not more than four years; there may, but need not, be a limitation on reelection of the dean.
 After the organizational meeting, and apart from the process for electing the dean, the voting constituency of a Conference shall include the ministers of Word and Sacrament and ministers of Word and Service of the Congregations of the Conference and at least one lay person from each Congregation.
 A Conference shall hold an annual meeting including its voting constituency, and have a planning council elected by the voting constituency.
 The planning council shall have at least five members, including the dean, who are voting members of different Congregations of the Conference.
 The terms of service of planning council members shall not exceed four years, and should be staggered to different expiration dates; there may, but need not, be limitations on reelection of planning council members.
 A Conference may have funds in reasonable amount for which its planning council shall be accountable.
-S12.01.A21 Electoral meetings. a.
-Each Conference shall hold electoral meetings of its voting constituency in order, persons for appointment or nomination for meetings of the Assembly. b.
-Each electoral meeting is subject to these requirements: An electoral meeting shaference at the synod assembly or at a meeting held before December, upon due constituency, for the purpose of selecting persons for appointment or nomination person shall be by majority vote of the voting constituency and with a quorum of constituency from each of Congregations comprising 30% of Congregations of the subject of a written record.
-Proxy or absentee voting shall not be permitted. pursuant to S9.03.02, to select all be at the meeting of the con- notice to members of the voting h.
-Each selection and election of a at least one member of the voting S12.01.05. c.
-A Conference, by its Dean, is promptly to report each selection and election by a The Council is promptly to advise the Nominating Committee of each such select Dean.
-The dean of a Conference shall tion and election.